 Name and email contacts of participants will be stored on a password protected Excel sheet on a separate folder on a secure University of Manchester server.
-They will be retained only for as long as necessary (when each individuals' interview is completed, and the interview transcript checked for completeness).
+They will be retained only for as long as necessary (when the survey questionnaire has been returned or the reminders have been sent).
 Then the email contact will be deleted.
+Additionally, the survey questionnaires, that will be returned to the University of Oxford, will be pre-coded by the University of Manchester team.
+This means that only one research team will retain the code sheet with personal information for identifying participants.
+Therefore, the sharing of personal information is minimised.